Sas Plus/Sas Pussy

 Sas Plus/Sas Pussy (stylised as SAS PLUS / SAS PUSSY) is the second extended play (EP) by the Norwegian hip hop duo Karpe, composed of rappers Magdi Omar Ytreeide Abdelmaguid and Chirag Rashmikant Patel.
 It was released on February 22, 2019, through Apen og Kjeften and distributed by Sony Music.
 The EP follows the duo's fifth studio album Heisann Montebello (2016), and the collaborative EP Mars (2018) with Unge Ferrari and Arif.
 It features guest vocals from Isah and Emilie Nicolas.
 Production was handled by Aksel "Axxe" Carlson and Thomas Kongshavn.

 Sas Plus/Sas Pussy is a single track with a length of 29 minutes and 47 seconds.
 Chirag explained the untraditional format as "rap theatre".
 The idea of making the release one continuous track emerged during the recording process, as they felt that the transitions were related to the lyrics of the next song and theme of the album.
-The EP is the duo's most critically acclaimed release, with a number of music critics pointing out the good production and eccentric lyrics.
+The EP is one of the duo's most critically acclaimed release, with a number of music critics pointing out the good production and eccentric lyrics.

 Commercially, Sas Plus/Sas Pussy peaked at number three on the VG-lista albums chart in 2019.
 In 2020 they won a Spellemann in the category Spellemannprisen for Album of the Year, and the EP was nominated in the urban category.
 Chirag and Magdi were also nominated for the Spellemannprisen for Songwriter of the Year based on their work the record.